Adam Idah: Celtic make improved bid to sign Norwich striker on permanent deal

 Celtic kicked off their Scottish Premiership title defence with a 4-0 victory over Kilmarnock and visit Hibernian this Sunday - live on Sky Sports from 11.30am.

-While work on the transfer front continues as Celtic look to add to their squad, Rodgers insists he is targetting domestic dominance this season.
+While work on the transfer front continues as Celtic look to add to their squad, Rodgers insists he is targeting domestic dominance this season.

 Speaking to Sky Sports News, he said: "Our objective is to win every domestic trophy.
 You can't hide behind anything other than that.